-Fair value, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the reporting date.
+Fair value, which is determined for disclosure purposes and categorised as Level 3 of the fair value hierarchy, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the reporting date.
 For finance leases the market rate of interest is determined by reference to similar lease agreements.